aeon-toolkit/aeon/README.md

 ```
 You can also use the repository's [CITATION.cff](https://github.com/aeon-toolkit/aeon/blob/main/CITATION.cff).

-If you let us know about your paper using `aeon`, we will happily list it on the (project website)(https://www.aeon-toolkit.org/en/latest/papers_using_aeon.html).
+If you let us know about your paper using `aeon`, we will happily list it on the [project website](https://www.aeon-toolkit.org/en/latest/papers_using_aeon.html).

 ## Project history